kiranajith/Stereo-vision-system/README.md

 ### Depth Map Computation
 - Use of disparity information to compute the depth map.
-- Saving of the depth map as grayscale and color images.
+- Saving the depth map as grayscale and colour images.

-A detailed explanation for the steps involved is given in the report.pdf
+A detailed explanation of the steps involved is given in the report.pdf

-## Contact
-If you encounter any issues while running the code, please open an issue in this repository or contact us at:
-- YourName: youremail@terpmail.umd.edu

-## Acknowledgments
-This project is a part of ENPM673 - Perception for Autonomous Robots at the University of Maryland, College Park.
-The datasets used are part of the MiddleBury Stereo Dataset.

 ## References
 D. Scharstein, R. Szeliski and R. Zabih, "A taxonomy and evaluation of dense two-frame stereo correspondence algorithms," Proceedings IEEE Workshop on Stereo and Multi-Baseline Vision (SMBV 2001), Kauai, HI, USA, 2001, pp. 131-140, doi: 10.1109/SMBV.2001.988771.